monjur35/Ktor-Client/README.md

+Implementation of :
+# Api call with Ktor Client
+# Dependency Injection with  Hilt
-# Ktor-Client
+# MVVM Architecture
-Implementation of Ktor Client side implementation in android application with kotlin,Dependency Injection ( Hilt )